EastEnders in popular culture: In television

-A charity special crossover between the science fiction television series Doctor Who and EastEnders, Dimensions in Time, was filmed in 1993 for Children in Need and ran in two parts on 26 November and 27 November 1993.
-It has been proven as non-canon by various references of Doctor Who as fiction in EastEnders, and vice versa.
+A charity crossover between the science fiction television series Doctor Who and EastEnders, Dimensions in Time, was filmed in 1993 for Children in Need and ran in two parts on 26 November and 27 November 1993.
+It has been proven as non-canon by various references to Doctor Who as fiction in EastEnders, and vice versa.
 EastEnders has participated in numerous other Children in Need and other fundraisers.

 Characters have also been spoofed in the successful BBC comedy sketch show, The Real McCoy (1991–1995).
 EastEnders and its characters were frequently spoofed in the impressionist sketch show Big Impression, starring Alistair McGowan and Ronni Ancona.
 Big Impression once screened a one-off special, focusing on EastEnders, called Alistair McGowan's BigEnders.
 The cartoon sketch show 2DTV has also spoofed EastEnders on many occasions.

 The character of Pauline Fowler was mentioned in the successful BBC drama This Life in 1997.
 In one episode of the show two key characters, Anna and Ferdy, watched an episode of EastEnders on television and mocked Pauline's hysterics and her well documented tendency to wear cardigans.

 EastEnders was mentioned in the first episode of Channel 4 sitcom Spaced, as Tim and Daisy are finding out about each other in order to pose as a couple to get a cheap flat.

 A special episode of A Question of Sport, A Question of EastEnders, was screened in 2000 to mark the show's fifteenth anniversary.

 A sketch in a 1995 episode of A Bit of Fry & Laurie is set in the Fowlers' kitchen, with Stephen Fry, Hugh Laurie, Imelda Staunton and Clive Mantle parodying the speech and mannerisms of the characters of Pauline Fowler and Pete Beale.
 The dramatic drums at the end of every episode were parodied by SMTV Live in a Friends spoof entitled Chums.
 The name EastEnders is spoofed in a series of pornographic films called RearEnders, which also spoof the EastEnders logo.

 In the last episode of Gimme Gimme Gimme, "Decoy", Linda faked a terminal illness to stop her flatmate, Tom, from moving out.
 When Tom discovered her lie, Linda defended herself by saying "Well, it worked for Angie Watts!", to which Tom replied "Den and Angie were married!"
 In this episode, Tom also mentioned throughout the series that he had had a role in EastEnders, as an extra, buying a cagoule from Bianca Jackson's clothes stall.
 Linda also has a stuffed toy called Carol Jackson.